NiklasPhabian/dissertation/mds/C1_OCCUR.md

 [@Rauber2021] details the experiences of several adapters of the 14 (+RDA) (+WGDC) recommendations.
 Among those are the (+CBMI), (+VAMDC), (+CCCA), and the (+EODC).
 All adapters were able to improve their data distribution infrastructure through the adaptations of the recommendations.
 However, each adapter's individual implementations and the required work vastly varied.
 A common challenge can be identified as enabling data versioning and timestamping.

 Apart from those fully integrated data citation systems, we want to mention the crosscite (+DOI) Citation formatter[^crosscite].
-The crosscite (+DOI) Citation formatter generates citation strings from metadata retrieved from (+DOI) landing pages.
-The citation strings are formatted through citeproc subject to styles defined through the (+CSL)[^citationstyles].
+The crosscite (+DOI) Citation formatter generates citation snippets from metadata retrieved from (+DOI) landing pages.
+The citation snippets are formatted through citeproc subject to styles defined through the (+CSL)[^citationstyles].

 [^crosscite]: [https://citation.crosscite.org/](https://citation.crosscite.org/)

 [^citationstyles]: <https://citationstyles.org/>

+\clearpage
 # Discussion and Outlook

 We demonstrated how a third-party data citation system can be built for data accessible through the RESTful data access protocol (+OPeNDAP).
 We define a _citeable unit_ as any result set of a `SELECT`/`GET` request.
 Identities and the corresponding identifiers to citable units can be created and retrieved upon user request.
 The identities are defined and permanently stored as a combination of the query, the result set's hash, and the identity creation timestamp.
 Identifiers can be opportunistically dereferenced as long as the referenced identity is still available.
 The availability is verified by comparing the hash of the referenced identity and the hash of the query result set at the time of dereferencing.
 It is hereby irrelevant if the data changed intentionally subject to a revision or unintentionally due to rot or malicious manipulation.
 It shall be noted that the used hashes stay opaque to the user as (+OCCUR) handles the result set verification internally.

 (+OPeNDAP) allows users to request data in a delivery container format that differs from the storage container format. (+OCCUR) calculates hashes in the delivery container rather than in the storage format.

-Regarding hashes, (+OCCUR) requires fetching the complete result set to calculate the hashes, which may inflict high transfers on both (+OCCUR) and the (+OPeNDAP) resource.
-To avoid these high transfers, hashes of result sets should be calculated at the point of storage and exposed/queried through an (+API).
-DAP4 already provides the option of including CRC32 checksums in the (+DMR)[^dmr], which could be used for this purpose.
+(+OCCUR) requires fetching the complete result set to calculate the hashes, which may inflict high transfers on both (+OCCUR) and the (+OPeNDAP) resource.
+To avoid these high transfers, hashes of result sets should be calculated at the point of storage and exposed/queried through an (+API). (+DAP) - 4 already provides the option of including CRC32 checksums in the (+DMR)[^dmr], which could be used for this purpose.

 [^dmr]: [https://docs.opendap.org/index.php/DAP4:_Specification_Volume_1#Checksums](https://docs.opendap.org/index.php/DAP4:_Specification_Volume_1#Checksums)

-Identities and identifiers are created, stored, and resolved within OCCUR.
+Identities and identifiers are created, stored, and resolved within (+OCCUR).
 This comes with the advantage of low cost.
 However, these identifiers cannot be considered persistent.
 It is necessary to use an external service such as (+DOI), identifiers.org[^identifiersorg], or name2thing[^name2thing] to mint persistent identifiers to (+OCCUR) identities.

 [^identifiersorg]: [https://identifiers.org/](https://identifiers.org/)

 [^name2thing]: [https://n2t.net/](https://n2t.net/)

 (+OCCUR) identifiers can be converted into human-readable citation snippets as well as machine-readable bibliographic entries in BibTex, (+RIS), and (+CSL) - (+JSON) format. (+OCCUR) hereby exploits that (+OPeNDAP) resources have a designated location for dataset-level metadata: the (+DAS).
-The metadata extracted from the DAS is combined with the hash, the (+OPeNDAP) query literal, and the identity creation time to create snippets through citeproc.
+The metadata extracted from the (+DAS) is combined with the hash, the (+OPeNDAP) query literal, and the identity creation time to create snippets through citeproc.
 We recognize that the (+DAS) might be a duplicate metadata location since a dataset-level (+DOI) may have already been registered in many cases.
 In these cases, we encourage merely the inclusion of the dataset (+DOI) into the (+DAS). (+OCCUR) will parse this (+DOI) and resolve it for the corresponding metadata.

 (+OCCUR) is meant to be a demonstration that can be adapted to other RESTful data access services such as (+WMS) and (+WCS).
 It could be envisaged to remain a centralized third-party system or be integrated into the data services.